Aliasmk/aliasmk.github.io/projects.md

 permalink: /projects/
 ---

-# Personal and Academic Projects
+# Personal, Academic, and Professional Projects

 {% for item in site.data.projectorder %}